 That’s the basic premise behind dividend-growth investing, which you can do by purchasing individual stocks … or via dividend-growth exchange-traded funds (ETFs), which have the added bonus of providing instant diversification across dozens or even hundreds of these stocks with little effort needed on your part.

 But like any corner of the market, dividend-growth stocks aren’t a monolith—there are numerous ways to invest with an eye on higher future income.
-So read on with me today as I introduce you to three dividend-growth ETFs with three different takes on this equity-income strategy.
+So read on with me today as I introduce you to five of the best dividend-growth ETFs to buy for 2026.

 Why Dividend Growth?